jdeames/jdeames.github.io/_pens/2020-09-03-tale-of-a-vandal-pen-collector-rambling-through-rabbit-holes.md

 ![Alt text]( /images/pens/3-pens.jpg "Size comparison: Left to right Pilot Decimo, Aurora 2 Cart, Montegrappa Chile Pepper")

-I owe my understanding of vintage Aurora Duo Carts to [Giovanni Abrate's research.](https://newpentrace.net/articleGA01.html) On FPN, [user Diplomat](http://www.fountainpennetwork.com/forum/topic/111001-the-aurora-88-dynasty/) has also done excellent, extensive research on the Aurora 88 legacy (of which the Duo Cart is part).
+I owe my understanding of vintage Aurora Duo Carts to [Giovanni Abrate's research.](https://web.archive.org/web/20220331085003/https://newpentrace.net/articleGA01.html) On FPN, [user Diplomat](http://www.fountainpennetwork.com/forum/topic/111001-the-aurora-88-dynasty/) has also done excellent, extensive research on the Aurora 88 legacy (of which the Duo Cart is part).
 Sometimes when the two researchers conflict, I default to Giovanni who has been a long time pen collector.
 He's extremely knowledgable about Italian fountain pens and their history.

+<strong>Note from 2025: I was saddened to read that Giovanni Abrate has passed away.
+He was kind, encouraging, and a legend in vintage pen collecting.</strong> Links to Pentrace (which Giovanni ran for many years) may be defunct.

-- Giovanni Abrate's article on Pentrace, [Aurora After World War II,](https://newpentrace.net/articleGA01.html) first appeared in The Pennant, 2006 Spring/Summer issue
+- Giovanni Abrate's article on Pentrace, [Aurora After World War II,](https://web.archive.org/web/20220331085003/https://newpentrace.net/articleGA01.html) first appeared in The Pennant, 2006 Spring/Summer issue
 - [News for Duo Cart Users! by Dillon Ang,](http://www.fountainpennetwork.com/forum/topic/14331-news-for-duocart-users/?hl=%2Bplatinum+%2Baurora+%2Bduo) FPN 2006 Aug 12
 - [Aurora Duo Cart: The Pen with the Ink Alarm,](http://www.fountainpennetwork.com/forum/topic/64172-aurora-duocart-the-pen-with-the-ink-alarm/) FPN 2008 May 22
 - [An overview of the modern Aurora Duo Cart](https://blog.andersonpens.com/aurora-duo-cart-video-review/) by Brian Anderson of AndersonPens, 2017 Jun 29